 sudo apt upgrade

-You can install Skype by doing the same thing over at the Skype site (use whatever is the latest version of Ubuntu they list which was 12.04 as of this writing).
+You can install Skype by doing the same thing over at the Skype site (use whatever is for your version of Ubuntu).

 One other application I’ve been adding lately is a music player called Clementine.
 You can read my article (with installation instructions) here.)